robert-strandh/SICL/README.md

 1. Make sure you have installed the dependencies:

    * A recent 64-bit version of SBCL
+   * The system "concrete-syntax-tree" using Quicklisp
+   * The system "eclector", also from Quicklisp

 2. Make sure your SBCL has a 10GB heap by passing --dynamic-space-size 10000 to SBCL when it starts up.